ucb-rit/savio-training-slurm-2020/slurm.md

 - An open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters
 - Manage job submission and scheduling on Savio
 - Control user access to the resources on Savio, different partitions, project account...
-- Manages the queue of pending jobs based on assigning priorities to jobs
+- Manage the queue of pending jobs based on assigning priorities to jobs
 - Optimize how jobs with different resource requirements can be accommodated

 # Slurm architecture